joinpursuit/Module-2-Practice-Final-Assessment/README.md

 This **burp** app should have (in order of placement in the HTML):
 - A title tag that starts with the text "Szechuan Sauce"
 - A header tag.
 Make it mean and make it green.
-- Inside the header an `h1` that reads "Rick & Morty"
+- Inside the header an `h1` that reads "Rick & Morty" with fantasy font.
 - Inside the header an image of Rick and Morty (check your assets folder!)

 - A `ul` with the id `all-characters` that contains an `li`'s with an image (id=`photo-img`) of each character in the API (first page only), as well as the characters name.